diogoalmiro/arms-manager/README.md

 ### Web interface

-On the browser you will find the components: "Task Manager" and "Email Configuration".
+On the browser you will find the components: "Task Manager" and "Mail Configuration".

 ![Web Interface Home](imgs/web-home.jpg)